gdbooks/LegacyOpenGL/Chapter10/im_snow.md

 The constructor takes 1 more variable than the base constructor, which is the size of the snow volume.
 Becuase of this, the default constructor is called using the : convention with the first two arguments only.

 After we store the dimensions of the snow volume, we go ahead and load a snow texture.
-You can download the texture from [here]
+You can download the texture from [here](snow.png).

 ```cs
         public SnowstormParticleSystem(int maxParticles, Vector3 origin, Vector3 size)